ThomasBittner1/KangarooDocumentation/docs/body/poseEditor2.md

+---
+title: Kangaroo's Pose Editor (Maya)
+description: Improve your deformations with just a few clicks
+---

 ## Model Change
 Whenever the model changed, open the *poseEditorExports.ma* file from the *Export -> MayaImp* tool, and import the new model.
 Then select the new model + the corresponding Blendshape Mesh you have in scene: